| |

-DIY hack to turn old napkins into stylish pots or vases using microcement powder
+Microcement hack: turn old napkins into stylish cement or concrete pots or vases using.

 Regular readers will know that I’m a bit obsessed with microcement.
 Not only have I revamped my whole kitchen with microcement, but I’ve also made a coffee table and fridge surround.
 After finishing my most recent project, I had a bit left over, so I started experimenting to see if I could make some pots with the rest of the kit and some old cloth napkins.
 The results were quite exciting, especially for a first attempt, so I decided to share them here as I know many of you enjoy a good DIY or craft project.
 I’m calling it Cement Cloth Decor!